chaoss/metrics/activity-metrics/pull-requests-code-reviews-new.md

 # New Contributions of Initiated Code Reviews

 ## 1. Description
-What is the number of persons initiating a code review for the first time?
+The number of people initiating a code review for the first time

 ## 2. Use Cases